 Ahi, If you didn’t know, Ahi is Tuna, Yellowfin Tuna to Be Precise.
 Good Ahi has a deep red color and this gets darkened with the addition of Soy Sauce and makes the whole dish a deep translucent red.
 It’s the perfect dish and other main ingredients just lose some of the visual appeal.

 Tuna also has one of the best textures for eating raw, it’s firm meaty texture melts in the mouth and lacks a strong flavor.
 Instead, it takes on the intense Salty, savory and toasted notes of the marinade.

 Sure you do, but you are doing it wrong.
-It probably comes in a Bowl right? pffft That’s poor man’s Poke, the real Deal will come on its own, Just Ahi, Ahi, and more Ahi (and a bit of onion).
-You can Stick you “Chicken Poke Bowl” right up your… well you know.
+It probably comes in a Bowl right? pfft That’s poor man’s Poke, the real Deal will come on its own, Just Ahi, Ahi, and more Ahi (and a bit of onion).
+You can Stick your “Chicken Poke Bowl” right up your… well you know.